 Perhaps his most recognizable work has been on the Tornado series of bi-planes.
-While he did not build the original, Tails did do some modifications to it after it was damaged in the chase to Eggman's Wing Fortress in Sonic 2.
+While he did not build the original, Tails did do some modifications to it after it was damaged in the chase to Eggman's Wing Fortress.
 This model served as the inspiration for Tails' own version, the Tornado 2, which was powered by Chaos Emerald energy and had the ability to transform into an attack mode.
-This was followed up by the Tornado III, also known as the Cyclone, which was used in Sonic Adventure 2.
-Unlike the previous model, it could be flown and used as a mech without the aid of a Chaos Emerald.
+This was followed up by the Cyclone, and the Tornado 03/Tornado-1.

 Tails has also made some other items of note, such as the Jewel Reader, a machine used before the events of Sonic 3 to track down Chaos Emerald energy.
 The fox also had a similar tool, the Miles Electric, to help him and Sonic get around the broken planet in Sonic Unleashed, not looking for Chaos Emeralds but to track down the ancient shrines to help restore their power.
 The Miles Electric is used in Sonic Colors to decode what Yacker says.
 He was also able to create a false Chaos Emerald, possessing nearly the same properties as an original, which was designed to stop Eggman's plans in Sonic Adventure 2.